JOML-CI/JOML/README.md

 Staying allocation-free
 -----------------------
 JOML is designed to be completely allocation-free for all methods.
 That means JOML will never allocate Java objects on the heap unless you as the client specifically requests to do so via the *new* keyword when creating a new matrix or vector or calling the *toString()* method on them.
+*JOML also does not allocate any internal helper/temporary/working objects itself, neither in instance nor static fields.*

 Since you have to create a matrix or a vector at some point in order to make any computations with JOML on them, you are advised to do so once at the initialization of your program.
 Those objects will then be the *working memory/objects* for JOML.
 These working objects can then be reused in your hot path of your application without incurring any additional allocations.
 The following example shows a typical usecase with LWJGL: